a-little-bear/LatexTemplate/README.md

 # Introduction

 This is a latex template for homework / note taking.
 The main feature of this template is the tcolorboxes with different colors, and ending symbols.
-Moreover, the abbreviations of all these tcolor theorem boxes environments help the user effectively record notes during lectures.
+Moreover, the abbreviations of all these tcolor theorem boxes environments help the user effectively records notes during lectures.

 Furthermore, there are some additional packages designed for specific courses, e.g., MAT240, CSC240.